 - there has been an increase in the level of international migration to Sheffield

-Population projections from the Office of National Statistics.
-Figures based on 2014 population estimates are due to be released by ONS in May/June 2016.
-An infographic about Sheffield's population projections can be downloaded here or alternatively view an interactive version.
+Population projections are taken from the Office of National Statistics.
+Figures based on 2016 population estimates are due to be released by ONS in May/June 2016.
+An infographic about Sheffield's population projections can be downloaded.

 Ethnicity and diversity